An Exciting Family Adventure With Odysseus

 Be King of Ithaca for a day

-The island is mostly unspoilt, with beautiful beaches, clear blue seas and lots of sun, as you would expect from a Greek Island.
-Head to Vathy, home to the Cave of the Nymphs, where Odysseus hid the gifts that he was given by the Phaeacians, who supported him in his eventual return to Ithaca.
+The island is mostly unspoiled, with beautiful beaches, clear blue seas, and lots of sun, as you would expect from a Greek Island.
+Head to Vathi, home to the Cave of the Nymphs, where Odysseus hid the gifts that he was given by the Phaeacians, who supported him in his eventual return to Ithaca.

-In Homer’s Odyssey, the shipwrecked hero Odysseus is washed ashore on what is possibly at modern Érmones, on the North west coast of Corfu.
-The women that rescued him, took him to the Phaeacian Palace and after revealing his identity to King Alkinoös he is given a ship to take him safely back to Ithaca.
+In Homer’s Odyssey, the shipwrecked hero Odysseus has washed ashore on what is possibly at modern Érmones, on the Northwest coast of Corfu.
+The women that rescued him took him to the Phaeacian Palace and after revealing his identity to King Alkinoös he is given a ship to take him safely back to Ithaca.

 Upon his return, the Phaeacian ship is turned to stone by Poseidon, still enraged because Odysseus’ men had blinded Poseidon’s son the Cyclops, in revenge for the Phaeacians helping Odysseus.

-There are plenty of activities on the island of Corfu, including a trip the impressive Achillion Palace and walks along both the old and new fortress will allow you to step back in time and picture Odysseus taking the very same path.
+There are plenty of activities on the island of Corfu, including a trip to the impressive Achilleion Palace, and walks along both the old and new fortress will allow you to step back in time and picture Odysseus taking the very same path.

 Visit the remains of ancient Sparta and relive the history of Ancient Greece, where Achilles and Odysseus battled to become the most renowned gods of the land.
 Situated in the Laconia region, Sparta was built on the banks of the Evrotas River, which provided water and acted as a natural fortress that protected its inhabitants.